iiridi/archive/content/index.md

 ---
-title: Welcome to Quartz
+title: The Archive
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Greetings.

+My name is Aut.

+You are here because you have a question about this world.
+I am here because I have an answer for your question.
+Ask away.